-Loaded Vegetarian Black Bean and Rice Burritos – HEALTHY Mexican comfort food that’s loaded with black beans, rice, and more before being topped with salsa and CHEESE!!
+Loaded Vegetarian Burritos — HEALTHY Mexican comfort food that’s loaded with black beans, rice, and more before being topped with salsa and CHEESE!!
 You’ll never miss the meat in these EASY burritos that you can make-ahead and are freezer-friendly!!

 There is something so comforting about a warm burrito that’s loaded to the max with black beans, rice, red bell peppers, diced tomatoes and green chiles, cheese, and topped with chunky salsa.

-Simply sauté onions and red peppers with garlic, cumin, and chili powder before adding black beans, cooked rice, salsa, and diced tomatoes with green chilis (Rotel).
+Simply sauté onions and red peppers with garlic, cumin, and chili powder before adding in the black beans, cooked rice, salsa, and diced tomatoes with green chilis (Rotel).

 Add the mixture to flour tortillas, roll up the burritos, place them in a baking dish, top with salsa, cheese, and bake until the cheese melts and the salsa is bubbly, about 15 minutes.
 So easy.

 You can make the filling mixture, assemble and roll the burritos, top with the salsa and cheese, and cover and refrigerate them at this point.
 Bake them off the next day when you’re ready.

 If you know you have a busy day coming up or it’s going to be hard to get dinner on the table in a timely fashion, this is a great way to know that dinner for the upcoming night is waiting in the fridge and all you need to do is bake it for 15 minutes and it’s ready.